16-Week Beginner Olympic Triathlon Training Plan

 For this reason, not many people have the time or energy to train for a full Ironman triathlon.
 This grueling endurance event involves 140.6 miles of self-propelled travel (a 2.4-mile swim, 112-mile bike, and 26.2-mile run).

-In this guide, we’ve created a 16-week beginner Olympic triathlon training plan that will help you build your fitness and competence in each of the three triathlon disciplines to finish an Olympic distance triathlon in 16 weeks.
+In this guide, we’ve created a 16-week beginner Olympic triathlon training plan to help you build your fitness and competence in the three triathlon disciplines to finish an Olympic distance triathlon in 16 weeks.

 Ready to become a multi-sport athlete?
-Let’s check out the 16-week beginner Olympic triathlon training plan!
+Let’s check out the 16-week beginner Olympic triathlon training plan to get you prepared for race day and cross that finish line.

 People swimming in an Olympic Triathlon.